instacart/makara/README.md

 proxy.stick_to_master!(persist)
 ```

-It'll keep the proxy stick to master for the current request, and if `persist = true` (default), it'll be also stored in the context for subsequent requests, keeping the proxy stuck up to the duration of `master_ttl` configured for the proxy.
+It'll keep the proxy stuck to master for the current request, and if `persist = true` (default), it'll be also stored in the context for subsequent requests, keeping the proxy stuck up to the duration of `master_ttl` configured for the proxy.

 #### Skipping the Stickiness